 31. What are the signs of carbon monoxide poisoning?

-Mental state changes are most common physical finding and “cherry red” appearance of lips and skin.
+Mental state changes are the most common physical finding and the “cherry red” appearance of the lips and skin.

-Occurs in up to 40% of cases within 20 days of significant exposure, features include cognitive deficit, behavior change, and focal neurological deficits.
-Symptoms may persist for 1 year.
-Cannot predict likelihood based upon initial carboxyhemoglobin levels.
+Occurs in up to 40% of cases within 20 days of significant exposure; features include cognitive deficit, behavior change, and focal neurological deficits.
+Symptoms may persist for one year.
+Cannot predict likelihood based on initial carboxyhemoglobin levels.
 Often associated with loss of consciousness at the time of intoxication.

 33. What is the diagnosis of carbon monoxide poisoning?